RadioAxion results on the search for axion dark matter under Gran Sasso

 A $3''\times 3''$ NaI crystal is used to detect $\gamma$ rays from $\alpha$ decay, in particular the $59.5$~keV line, as well as X-rays from the de-excitation of $^{237}$Np (half-life $432.2$~y).
 The $^{241}$Am source, with an activity below $1~\mu$Ci (37 kBq), is mounted directly in front of the NaI detector.
 The $\alpha$ particles are fully absorbed before entering the NaI crystal.
 The NaI detector sees only the $\gamma$ rays and X-rays originating from the $^{241}$Am decay.

 The photomultiplier (PMT) signal is read out by an ORTEC digiBASE, a 14-pin PMT base directly coupled to the tube and integrating the high-voltage supply, preamplifier, multi-channel analyzer, and digital signal processor.
-A polyethylene parallelepiped (10 cm $\times$ 10 cm $\times$ 40 cm) is shaped around the detector assembly (digiBASE, PMT, crystal, and $^{241}$Am source) is enclosed in a polyethylene housing and surrounded by passive shielding consisting of $5$~cm of oxygen-free high-conductivity copper and $15$~cm of lead.
+A polyethylene parallelepiped (10 cm $\times$ 10 cm $\times$ 40 cm) is shaped around the detector assembly (digiBASE, PMT, crystal and source).
+The parallelepiped is then surrounded by passive shielding consisting of $5$~cm of oxygen-free high-conductivity copper and $15$~cm of lead.